Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow: Methodology

 The main focus of this work is learning the attitude dynamics of a satellite through a deep neural network, which can provide substantial benefits to diverse spacecraft control operations.
 We demonstrate evaluating the best models obtained in a rest-to-rest spacecraft maneuvers application, coupling the learned dynamics with a MPC framework, Fig. \ref{fig:MPC_scheme}.

-This concrete application has also been carried out with the aim of testing the effect of the learned dynamics in a model-based controller and evaluating its robustness to state estimation errors.
+This concrete application has also been carried out with the aim of testing the effect of the learned dynamics in a model-based controller and evaluating its robustness to state estimation errors and model uncertainties.
 Section \ref{exp_setup} will describe the metrics used in the two parts of the project in more detail.

-The state used by the MPC is composed of the current quaternion \textit{q}, spacecraft angular velocity $\omega$, RWs angular velocity $\omega_{rw}$, and satellite angular acceleration $\dot \omega$ as $X = \{q, \omega, \omega_{rw}, \dot \omega\}$.
-The PINN is used to estimate the dynamics of the spacecraft and of the RWs starting from the current state $X_{t}$ and the current RWs torque $u_{t}$, which is then integrated to obtained the new state $X_{t+1}$, as shown in equations \ref{eq:dw_mpc}-\ref{eq:dotq_mpc}.
+The state used by the MPC is composed of the current quaternion \textit{q}, spacecraft angular velocity $\omega$, RWs angular velocity $\omega_{rw}$, and satellite angular acceleration $\dot \omega$ as $x = \{q, \omega, \omega_{rw}, \dot \omega\}$.
+The PINN is used to estimate the dynamics of the spacecraft and of the RWs starting from the current state $x_{t}$ and the current RWs torque $u_{t}$, which is then integrated to obtained the new state $x_{t+1}$, as shown in equations \ref{eq:dw_mpc}-\ref{eq:dotq_mpc}.

 In particular, our PINN is used to estimate the change in angular velocity $\Delta \hat \omega_{t+1}$, which is subsequently used to compute the angular acceleration $\hat{\dot{\omega}}_{t+1}$ (eq. \ref{eq:dotw_mpc}), and the RWs accelerations $\hat{\dot{\omega}}_{rw}$, by substituting the estimated angular acceleration in eq. (\ref{eq:wrw}).
 The quaternion dynamics $\hat{\dot{q}}_{t+1}$ is calculated using the angular velocity received in input, thus it depends directly on the predicted output of the PINN starting from the second step of the MPC horizon.